SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 >
 >13.1.3 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

 This target is interpreted to cover research about resilience, adapation and migitation of impacts for climate-related hazards and natural disasters.
-Research mentioning disaster/risk strategies, plans and programmes and climate-related hazards/natural disasters is also considered relevant, related to indicator 13.1.3.
+Research mentioning disaster/risk assessment, strategies, plans and programmes and climate-related hazards/natural disasters is also considered relevant, related to indicator 13.1.3.

 This query consists of 1 phrase.
 The elements of the phrase are: *resilience/mitigation/plans + disasters*.
 For the topic approach, some actions (e.g. `mitigat*`) are retained for the combination with `impacts or vulnerab`, since this target is interpreted to be about resilience and adaptation, not impacts in themselves.